dahall/AeroWizard/README.md

 The project is built on a number of great projects around the web on creating wizards for .NET using the old Wizard97 format.
 It also provides a good design-time experience so the developer can focus on the wizard function and not making it work.

+## Installation
+The control can be downloaded as a VSIX from [this site](https://github.com/dahall/AeroWizard/blob/master/img/AeroWizardTemplates.vsix?raw=true), as the NuGet package [Windows Forms Aero-Wizard Control](https://www.nuget.org/packages/AeroWizard/), from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=dahall.WindowsFormsWizardTemplates), or from within Visual Studio by adding a "New Item" to your Window Forms project, selecting Online, Templates, and searching for "Windows Forms Wizard Templates".

 ## Sample Code

 For sample code, see the [Documentation](wiki).